joakimthorell/potential-couscous/Documents/howTo.md

 ### How to run the system

-Create a fresh SD-card with TCU kernel.
-To do this, follow instructions [here](https://moped.sics.se/wordpress/?page_id=328).
+Generate a SD-card with TCU kernel.
+Follow instructions [here](https://moped.sics.se/wordpress/?page_id=328).

-SSH into car to start start edit.
+Use SSH command to establish connection with the MOPED in order to start start editing.
 ```sh
 $ ssh pi@yourIP
 insert password > 'pi'